pji/blackjack/README.rst

 The following features are on the nice-to-have list:

+* Fix the 119 test cases that break when I force Pile.cards to be a tuple
 * Save game state.
 * Restore game state.
 * Add optional card count to display.